 Vertebral artery angiography: this modality is of prime importance, especially in patients with the extension of the fracture to the foramen transversarium and in patients with high grades of subluxation at C2-C6 levels.
 There may sometimes be concurrent dissection or occlusion of the vertebral artery as well.

 The locked facets will show specific findings in radio imaging.
 The overlap of more than 50% between the articulating surface of the facet joints is considered unstable.
 The 'bow-tie' sign or the 'batwing' sign is characteristic of a unilateral jumped facet joint.
 The CT scan specifically shows a reverse hamburger bun sign highly indicative of a facet dislocation.

 Various scoring systems have been developed for the classification of patients with cervical spine injuries.
 The subaxial cervical spine injury classification system encompasses:

 Injury morphology - compression, distraction, and translational patterns

 The AO Spine subaxial cervical spine injury classification system, on the other hand, categorizes injury depending on:

 Injury morphology- compression injury (A), posterior tension band injury (B), translational injury (C), which further subdivide into four subtypes

 Case-specific modifiers - constituting the central disc, metabolic bone diseases, and vertebral artery injury.

 The AO Spine classification system seems to be of paramount importance in managing patients with traumatic subluxations owing to its importance to the status of the facet joints, the pivotal factor determining the stability of the spine.
-The damage to the facet joints, therefore, provide a firm rationale for undertaking global fixation of the traumatic spine in a neurologically preserved patients.
+The damage to the facet joints, therefore, provides a firm rationale for undertaking global fixation of the traumatic spine in neurologically preserved patients.